Rational Structures on Automorphic Representations: Applications to Automorphic Representations

 \subsection{Automorphic representations of reductive groups}

 From now on we assume $G$ to be a connected linear reductive group over $\QQ$ and fix a subgroup $K\subseteq G$ defined over a finite extension field $\QQ_K/\QQ$ admitting a real place $v_\infty$ that we suppose to be fixed.
 Then $v_\infty$ corresponds to a fixed embedding $\QQ_K\to \RR$, and we suppose that $K(\RR)\subseteq G(\RR)$ is maximal compact.
 Recall that we assume implicitly that the connected component $K^0$ of the identity of $K$ is defined over $\QQ_K$ as well.
-We assume that all $\theta$-stable parabolic subalgebras of $\lieq_\CC$ are defined over a quadratic extension $\QQ_K'/\QQ_K$, which then comes with a fixed embedding into $\CC$ extending $v_\infty$ (with image not contained in $\RR$ if $\lieg$ is not abelian).
-Write $Z$ for the center of $G$ and we let $K_\infty$ denote a closed subgroup of $G$ between $K$ and $Z\cdot K$.
+We assume fixed a quadratic extension $\QQ_K'/\QQ_K$ in which $v_\infty$ ramifies.
+Write $Z$ for the center of $G$ and we let $K_\infty$ denote a closed subgroup of $G$ between $K$ and $Z\cdot K$ defined over $\QQ_K$.